 While railways are often praised as a sustainable / low emission / low carbon mode of transportation, the reality is that climate change increasingly threatens their smooth journeys just like every other form of transport – perhaps even more so.
 From scorching heatwaves, to rising sea levels, heavy rain and more severe storms, the changing climate poses increasing and serious challenges for these vital arteries of travel and commerce.

 In this series of blogs, I explore the weather and climate effect on the railway and a few ways to provide greater resilience and better asset intelligence.
 This is the first one, so let’s get hot under the collar and discuss HEAT.
+(There are links to the others in the series at the bottom).

 Heat